 Bonus!
 Roper/Cowboy Boots

 Here’s something you probably never thought you’d see on Dappered!
 Roper boots, or sh*t kickers as we call them here in the South, are something of a hybrid between traditional cowboy boots, pull-on work boots, and elegant dress boots.
 It’s a design that can be traced back to England’s mounted military might of the mid-19th Century where the cavalry troops would wear these short heeled, rounded/pointed toe boots because they were easy to wear while getting into and out of stirrups.
-Today, they’re an interesting twist and alternative to the classic work boots or the sleek Chelsea boots.
+Today, they’re an interesting twist and alternative to the classic workwear boots or sleek Chelsea/Jodhpur boots.
+Don’t be afraid to try something new from time to time!

 This post originally ran in 2017 but has since been updated with current product suggestions.
 And yes, some of the product suggestions above are gonna feel beyond the “normal” Dappered budget.
 But Adam is our expert on these things.
 He knows his onions.
 And his own onions?
 They might cost a few more bucks than your onions or my onions.
 And that’s just fine, because shoes and boots are his thing.
 Onions!